ten-protocol/ten-whitepaper/detailed-design/l1-contracts.md

 Going a level deeper, the code that manages this process might need to be upgradeable, so there is someone controlling it.

 3. Creating rollups
-   Aggregators with attested software and hardware who have paid a stake
+   Aggregators with attested software and hardware who have paid a stake.

-3. Canonical chain
+4. Canonical chain
    The canonical chain is not decided by the users, as with layer 1 solutions.
    It is decided by the management contract, based on the repartition of rollups.

-Todo: this is the main difference between the l1 and obscuro mechanism.
-While we also have multiple possible chains, it's not the users directly who choose them, but the aggregators.
+This is the main difference between the l1 and Obscuro mechanism.
+While Obscuro also has multiple possible chains, it's not the users directly who choose them, but the aggregators.

-4. Slashing the stake of misbehaving parties
+5. Slashing the stake of misbehaving parties.
    For now, the only slashing event is for publishing invalid blocks that try to break the integrity of the ledger.
-   The L1 management contract can't verify the actual validity, so slashing has to be controlled by a group who have executed the rollup and knows for sure it's fake.
-   Or we can come up with some heuristic saying that everyone who publishes on a fork that is more than N rollups deep, which eventually dies out will get punished by slashing.
+The L1 Rollup contract can't verify the actual validity, so slashing has to be controlled by a group which has executed the rollup and can confirm that it is incorrect.
+An alternative is a heuristic that everyone who publishes on a fork that is more than N rollups deep which eventually dies out will get punished by slashing.

-Ideally we would achieve a credible separation of powers.
+Obscuro aims to achieve a credible separation of powers.

 ### Node Registration
 The enclaves must encrypt L2 transactions with a secret key shared across the L2 nodes rather than an enclave-specific key which would be lost if an enclave is damaged.